 Courtesy: Alex Lovell-Troy

 Feta can be made with cow's, goat's, or sheep's milk or with any combination of the three.
 This creamy white cheese is made in various shapes and sizes and has a smooth, crumbly texture and no rind.
 It is stored in a brine solution to prevent drying out and to preserve.

 Pasteurization: The milk is heated to 72°C, followed by rapid cooling.

-Then, add the bacterial (mesophilic) culture is added to the milk in the vat at 29°C to curdle (acidify) the milk.
+Then, add the bacterial (mesophilic) culture to the milk in the vat at 29°C to curdle (acidify) the milk.

 Then, add liquid rennet to the milk.
 This coagulates milk protein (casein protein in the milk) and separates it from the liquid whey.
 Cover the pot and let the curd mixture sit undisturbed overnight.